 The Prohibition-era was a significant setback in the growth of the United States’ wine culture.
 Winegrowers had to start again, almost from zero, when Prohibition was repealed, Many of the best vines had died and numerous vineyards had been neglected.
 Also, those other varieties that had been planted did by no means fulfill the standards to produce high-quality wine.

 With the passage of time, luckily those vineyards that had been lost were rescued.
 Because the techniques used in many cases were perfected they consequently succeeded.
 Also, the development of new technology in the winemaking process resulted in vast improvements.
 Nowadays, the United States is among the best wine producers.

 National Drink Wine Day

 Did you know that the United States has a national wine drinking day?
 Well, yes, they do and it is celebrated every 18th February.

-Another objective of this special day is to teach people about the health benefits of drinking wine.
-Reasons such as, wine contains antioxidants, improves circulation and prevents cardiovascular illnesses are strong factors to encourage healthy people to enjoy this delicious drink.
+But, another objective of this special day is to teach people about the indisputable health benefits of drinking wine.
+The grapes used to make wine contain antioxidants.
+They improve circulation and prevent cardiovascular illnesses.
+In other words, a strong factor to encourage healthy people to enjoy this delicious drink, although within limits.

-I hope it has been interesting for you to learn these facts about a New World country which opened its doors to an industry with its roots in Europe and that has also managed to place itself among the leading wine producers in the world.
+I hope it has been interesting for you to learn these facts.
+In other words, Facts about a New World country that opened its doors to an industry with its roots in Europe.
+Yet, that has also managed to place itself among the leading wine producers in the world.